Rahmonjon22/Rahmonjon22/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🧐 &nbsp; Motivated and Self-Driven Developer.
-- 🎓 &nbsp; Completed a full-stack web development course at DCI Digital Career Institute gGmbH.
+- 🎓 &nbsp; Completed a full-stack web development course at DCI Digital Career Institute GmbH.
 - 🌱 &nbsp; Worked as Junior Frontend Developer at <a href="https://www.planted.green/" target="_blank">Planted Green </a> in Köln 🇩🇪
 - 🌱 &nbsp; Worked as a Web Developer at <a href="https://aliaz.de/" target="_blank">Aliaz Werbeagentur</a> in Hagen 🇩🇪
 - 🌱 &nbsp; Working as a Full-Stack Developer at <a href="https://xmccomputer.net/" target="_blank">XMC Computer</a> in Rhens 🇩🇪